The following Banking & Finance guidance note provides comprehensive and up to date legal information covering:

 Assignment is a means by which a lender can transfer its interest in a loan to another lender.

-For an overview of the reasons why a lender might generally want to transfer a loan, see Practice Note: Key issues in loan transfers.
+For an overview of the reasons why a lender might generally want to transfer a loan and a discussion of some key issues, see Practice Note: Key issues in loan transfers.

 A loan (which is a debt) is a chose in action.
 A chose in action is something which is recoverable by legal action (as opposed to something which is physically possessed).
 As a basic principle, choses in action cannot be assigned at common law.

-statutory—often referred to as 'legal' assignments because they have an equivalent effect to legal assignments, or
+statutory—often referred to as 'legal' assignments as they have an effect equivalent to a legal transfer, or

 equitable (see Practice Note: Transferring a loan by equitable assignment)

-Under English law, an assignment is a transfer of rights; it does not transfer obligations (in contrast to a novation—see Practice Note: Transferring a loan by novation).
+Under English law, an assignment is a transfer of rights; unlike a novation, it does not transfer obligations (in contrast to a novation—see Practice Note: Transferring a loan by novation).

 To take effect at law an assignment must be: